HL7/molecular-definition-data-types/input/pagecontent/index.md

 *   [FHIR Validation]({{site.data.fhir.path}}validation.html)

 ### Molecular Definition as Part of The FHIR Diagnostic Module
-As part of the FHIR Diagnostic Module, the Molecular Definition is currently leveraged by the Observation resource, positioning it as a cornerstone for supporting a wide range of diagnostic use cases within the HL7 FHIR framework.
+As part of the FHIR [Diagnostic Module]({{site.data.fhir.path}}diagnostics-module.html), the Molecular Definition is currently leveraged by the Observation resource, positioning it for supporting a wide range of diagnostic use cases within the FHIR framework.
 Specifically, the Observation resource can capture findings of specific genomic variations alongside encounter-specific details, which can then be referenced by the FHIR Diagnostic Report to provide enhanced context and interpretation.
 In this workflow, both the Diagnostic Report and Observation may reference an instance of the Genomic Study resource, thereby offering detailed information regarding analysis methods and sequencing processes.
 Consequently, the combined use of Diagnostic Report, Observation, Molecular Definition, and Genomic Study resources enables comprehensive support for diverse genomic use cases within clinical and research settings.
 The figure below depicts these relationships.
 ![Molecular Definition Relationship with Observation, Diagnostic Report, and Genomic Study](MolDef-diagnostic-relations_resized.png "Molecular Definition Relationship with Observation, Diagnostic Report, and Genomic Study")

-#### Clinical Genomics Information Modeling Subgroup (to be added)

 ### Extending beyond this Guide
 <!-- from Genomics reporting IG -->
 Implementers should use this guide to structure genomics data in an interoperable way.
 The Clinical Genomics Working Group understands that this guide is not complete, and implementers might identify additional concepts and data elements.

-### Related Specifications

-#### Genomics Reporting Implementation Guide
-The Molecular Definition data type Implementation Guide is meticulously designed to encapsulate the foundational definitional elements of genomic molecules and concepts—such as sequences and alleles—adopting a patient-agnostic perspective crucial for establishing a standardized genomic FHIR artifiacts.
-To enable the precise communication of patient-specific genomic information, stakeholders are advised to refer to the most current iteration of the [FHIR Genomics Reporting Implementation Guide](https://hl7.org/fhir/uv/genomics-reporting/).
-Within this context, the HL7 Clinical Genomics Workgroup, alongside its Information Modeling Subgroup, has prioritized advancing the integration and leveraging of the Molecular Definition resource and its associated data type guide into the broader Genomics Reporting framework.
-Achieving this integration, however, necessitates a concerte and collaborative effort among diverse stakeholders, the development and validation of implementation-driven use cases, and the assurance of adequate resource allocation.
-Recognizing these complexities, the FHIR Clinical Genomics Workgroup has placed this topic prominently on its agenda for thorough discussion, strategic decision making, and the establishment of a clear implementation roadmap.

 ### Cross Version Analysis